redkite-labs/redkitecms-docs/book/add-custom-block.rst

         }
     }

-This new object simply extends the **AlBlockManagerJsonBlockContainer** base class and implements the **getDefaultValue** method required by the parent object.
+This new object simply extends the **BlockManagerJsonBlockContainer** base class and implements the **getDefaultValue** method required by the parent object.

 This method defines the default value displayed on the web page when a new content is